 There are a few things that are non-negotiable for me when looking for a press.

-- A built-in timer is also a must as I don’t want to have to have a secondary timer.
+- A built-in timer is also essential, as I don't want to rely on a secondary timer.

-- Adjustable pressure is also something that you need to have on any press.
-An inexpensive press will not give a read out of the exact pressure so you do have to go by feel.
-This is not really a deal-breaker for me.
+- Adjustable pressure is also a feature that you should have on any press.
+An inexpensive press will not provide an exact readout of the pressure, so you must rely on feel.
+This is really a deal-breaker for me.

 Not sure which heat press is for you?
 Heat Press Roadmap has your answer!
 This extensive course is designed to guide you on your journey to deciding on the best heat press for your needs, space, and budget.